goliatone/notario/README.rst

 -  TODO: Let user update defaults, and save.
 -  TODO: Use args for ``name`` and ``content`` instead.
 -  TODO: Add ``vervose`` options.
+-  TODO: Add create from template.
 -  DONE: Use config.
--  REVIEW: Rename config.ini to notable.conf (?)
+-  REVIEW: Rename config.ini to notario.conf (?)